The Wolves Always Come at Night

 The Wolves Always Come at Night is a 2024 docudrama film co-written and directed by Gabrielle Brady.
 Its portrays the lives of Davaasuren Dagvasuren and Otgonzaya Dashzeveg, a Mongolian couple who are forced to abandon their familiar lives as shepherds and move to Ulaanbaatar after their livelihood is disrupted by climate change.

 The film had its world premiere at the Platform section of the 2024 Toronto International Film Festival on 8 September, although Dagvasuren and Dashzeveg were unable to secure travel visas to attend the screening.
-It was also selected as the Australian entry for the Best International Feature Film at the 98th Academy Awards.
+It was also selected as the Australian entry for the Best International Feature Film at the 98th Academy Awards, but it was not nominated.

 Release

 Brady first pitched the project at the Visions du Réel film festival in 2021.
 In advance of the premiere, it was acquired for commercial distribution by Cinephil.

 The film premiered at the Platform Prize competition of the 2024 Toronto International Film Festival.
 It was subsequently screened in competition at the 2024 BFI London Film Festival.
 The film was screened at the CPH:DOX 2025 documentary film festival in PARA:FICTIONS section in March 2025.